Find out what RRI means,

-- Doing science and innovation with society and for society, including the involvement of society ‘very upstream' in the processes of research and innovation to align its outcomes with the values of society;
+- Involving society in science and innovation ‘very upstream' in the processes of R&I to align its outcomes with the values of society.

-- A wide umbrella that brings together different aspects of the relationship between science and innovation and society: public engagement, open access, gender equality, science education, ethics and governance.
+- A wide umbrella connecting different aspects of the relationship between R&I and society: public engagement, open access, gender equality, science education, ethics, and governance.

 - the focus of research and innovation to achieve a social benefit and the involvement of all stakeholders in society;